 To facilitate a streamlined application process and forge an early connection with future students who are already familiar with Indiana University, the Law School will waive the Law School Admission Test (LSAT) requirement for Indiana University–Bloomington students.
 To be eligible to apply, students must:

-- Have an overall GPA of 3.80 or above (according to the Law School Admission Council’s Candidate Assembly Service grade calculation), and expect to maintain that GPA upon graduation.
+- Have an overall GPA of 3.85 or above (according to the Law School Admission Council’s Candidate Assembly Service grade calculation), and expect to maintain that GPA upon graduation.
 This GPA is based on grades from all credits that contribute to the undergraduate degree (including those taken outside Indiana University–Bloomington).

 - At the time of application, be a currently enrolled undergraduate student at Indiana University–Bloomington.
-For Fall 2023 admissions, Direct Admit Candidates must complete the undergraduate degree between December 2022 and August 2023.
+For Fall 2025 admissions, Direct Admit Candidates must complete the undergraduate degree between December 2024 and August 2025.

 *This score requirement is mandated by the American Bar Association.
 Applicants meeting the GPA requirement but not the ABA-mandated standardized test score percentile are encouraged to apply if adverse circumstances in their personal backgrounds may have affected their score.
 Applicants should submit an addendum bringing those circumstances to our attention.
+Contact our office at the email or phone number above if you have any other questions about this requirement.

 Required application materials